 Hi!
 I am a PhD candidate in the Department of Government at Cornell University.
-My dissertation research focuses on everyday forms of violence, gender, and the politics of the welfare state with a focus on highly industrialized countries, particularly in Europe.
+My dissertation research examines everyday forms of violence, gender, and the politics of the welfare state with a focus on highly industrialized countries, particularly in Europe.

 In addition to my work on violence, I am interested in the relationship between gender and institutions, including the representation and incorporation of women.
 My article on the role of disposition and gender narratives in women’s suffrage is forthcoming at Comparative Politics.